Where to Stay in New York: A First Timers Guide (2025)

 Central Park (best for families and those who want quick access to the park)

-It’s worth noting that you can’t stay inside the park itself, but the streets around Central Park are lined with a selection of hotels.
+It’s worth noting that you can’t stay inside the park itself, but there are several hotels in the area around Central Park.

-If you are keen on staying close to the park, I’d recommend looking around 57th Street.
-This is the bottom of the park and well connected with the rest of Manhattan.
-You can easily walk to the likes of Times Square when staying here.
+If you want to stay close to the park, I’d recommend looking around 57th Street.
+This is the bottom of the park and it’s close to Midtown and attractions like Times Square.

 Pros of staying by Central Park